Zachary-Levesque/CircuitFlow/README.md

 - `DC analysis` for steady-state behavior.
 - `AC analysis` for phasor-based frequency-domain simulation.
 - `Transient analysis` for time-domain behavior using time stepping.
-- `Code mode` for direct netlist editing.
-- `Visual mode` for placing and editing components on a schematic grid.
-- `Built-in starter circuits` in each analysis mode.
-- `Component plotting` for voltage and current traces in AC and transient views.
-- `Component editing` including value changes and polarity flipping for two-terminal parts.

 Supported component types: